code-with-raiden/employee_attendence_using_QRCode/README.md

-# Django-chat-app
+# Employee Attendence Using QRcode

-- A Python project for chatting application created using Django HTML content, and more
+- A Python project for login and logout of the employee created using Django HTML content,Javascripts ,Python, and more
 ## Features
+- Register the Employee
-- Send  OTP for login .
+- Send Qrcode to registered mail_id  .
-- chatting with multiple user .
-- add profile pic .
+- OpenCV for camera and capture .
+- Logut

 # TECHNOLOGIES USED 📌